• Skip to content

 5. Be Prepared

-The auditor should come prepared with an understanding of policies and procedures and a list of items that will be reviewed.
+The auditor should come prepared with an understanding of policies and procedures and a list of items to review.

 For example, an HR audit may focus on employee files and I-9 compliance.